-11. EXTERNAL MASTER OF ARTS COMMITTEE (EMAC) - Elected
+11. EXTERNAL MASTER OF ARTS COMMITTEE (EMAC) MASTER OF ARTS IN LIBERAL STUDIES COMMITTEE (MALSC)- Elected

-Function: To participate in all aspects of the External Master's Program (EMP) by determining academic policies and procedures, admitting and dismissing students, approving core seminars, approving degree plans and final project proposals, making recommendations for degrees, and recommending faculty selection; to advise on all matters of administrative policy and to assist in the further direction of the program.
+Function: To participate in all aspects of the External Master's Program (EMP)Master of Arts in Liberal Studies (MALS) Program by determining academic policies and procedures, admitting and dismissing students, approving core seminars, approving degree plans and final project proposals, making recommendations for degrees, and recommending faculty selection; to advise on all matters of administrative policy and to assist in the further direction of the program.

-Membership: Four faculty members elected to serve three-year terms, and one library faculty member, appointed in consultation with the Director of EMP and the College Librarian, to serve a three-year term; the Dean of Special Programs, the Vice President for Academic Affairs and Dean of the Faculty or his/her designee, and the Director and Academic Advisor of the EMP.
+Membership: Four faculty members elected to serve three-year terms, and one library faculty member, appointed in consultation with the Director of the EMP-MALS Program and the College Librarian, to serve a three-year term; the Dean of Special Programs, the Vice President for Academic Affairs and Dean of the Faculty or his/her designee, and the Director and Academic Advisor of the EMPMALS Program.